hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/guidelines.md

 #### Width

 By default, Lists have a minimum width of 200px and a maximum width of 400px.
-This means if there’s a long string in a ListItem the List will automatically expand up to 400px to accommodate the content before it wraps.
+This means if there’s a long string in a ListItem, the List will automatically expand up to 400px to accommodate the content before it wraps.

 <div class="hds-dropdown__content">
   <Doc::ListContainer class="hds-dropdown__list">